Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Introduction

 In connection with the form factors of the nucleon axial current, Ref.\,\cite{Eichmann:2011pv} reported their consistent calculation using the Poincar\'e-covariant three-valence-body rainbow-ladder truncation \cite{Munczek:1994zz, Bender:1996bb}.
 However, the study underestimates the experimental value of the axial charge by 20-25\% and algorithmic inadequacies prevented computation of the axial form factors beyond $Q^2\sim2\,\text{GeV}^2$.
 The quark+diquark approximation can be used, \emph{inter alia}, to reach higher transferred momenta.

 In the first computation within the quark+diquark picture, the interaction between the axial current and the bystander quark \cite{Hellstern:1997pg} was the only one considered.
-Subsequently, Refs.\,\cite{Bloch:1999rm, Oettel:2000jj, Roberts:2007jh} included the contributions coming from the interaction with diquarks and the one from the so-called exchange-quark diagram.
+Subsequently, Refs.\,\cite{Bloch:1999rm, Oettel:2000jj, Roberts:2007jh} included the contributions from the interaction with diquarks and also from the so-called exchange-quark diagram.
 However, they still neglected the ``seagull terms'', which are essential in order to maintain, for instance, PCAC relations.

-Herein, we construct all necessary building blocks for the computation of the nucleon's axial-vector current; in particular, we determine, for the first time, the contributions coming from the seagull terms.
-We choose to approach the problem using the Poincar\'e-covariant quark+diquark QCD-kindred framework, which has successfully been employed in the description and unification of an array of properties of the nucleon, $\Delta$-baryon, and their low-lying excitations, \emph{viz}.\ masses, wave functions, and elastic and transition form factors \cite{Segovia:2014aza, Burkert:2017djo, Chen:2017pse, Chen:2018nsg, Chen:2019fzn, Lu:2019bjs, Cui:2020rmu}.
-With its inputs tuned elsewhere via comparisons with different observables, many aspects of emergent hadronic mass are implicitly expressed in the formulation.
-First results for the axial and the induced pseudoscalar form factors were recently reported in Ref.\,\cite{Chen:2020wuq}.
+Herein, we construct all elements necessary for calculation of the nucleon's axial-vector current; in particular, we determine, for the first time, the seagull contributions.
+We choose to approach the problem using the Poincar\'e-covariant quark+diquark QCD-kindred framework, which has successfully been employed in the description and unification of an array of properties of the nucleon, $\Delta$-baryon, and their low-lying excitations \cite{Segovia:2014aza, Burkert:2017djo, Chen:2017pse, Chen:2018nsg, Chen:2019fzn, Lu:2019bjs, Cui:2020rmu, Liu:2022ndb}.
+With its inputs tuned elsewhere via comparisons with different observables, many aspects of emergent hadron mass are implicitly expressed in the formulation.
+First results for the axial and induced pseudoscalar form factors are reported in Ref.\,\cite{Chen:2020wuq}.
 This study expands significantly upon that analysis, including all mathematical details involved in proving PCAC on an analytic level, quantification of the range over which PCAC holds numerically, and a concise discussion of numerical results for the pion-nucleon form factor.

-The manuscript is arranged as follows.
 Section~\ref{secaffs} is devoted to the description of the matrix elements of the nucleon axial-vector and pseudoscalar currents, and their associated form factors.
-In Sec.\,\ref{secTheory}, we briefly survey our theoretical framework, introducing the necessary elements for a practical computation of the nucleon axial and induced pseudoscalar form factors.
-Section~\ref{secnume} presents the analysis and discussion of our numerical results, and associated comparisons with available experimental data and results from and lQCD.
-A summary and perspective is supplied in Sec.\,\ref{secsum}.
+In Sec.\,\ref{secTheory}, we briefly survey our theoretical framework, introducing the elements necessary for a practical calculation of the axial and induced pseudoscalar form factors.
+Section~\ref{secnume} discusses our numerical results and associated comparisons with available experimental data and results from lQCD.
+Section~\ref{secsum} supplies a summary and perspective.